cve-search/git-vuln-finder/README.md

 # git-vuln-finder

 Finding potential software vulnerabilities from git commit messages.
 The output format is a JSON with the associated commit which could contain a fix regarding a software vulnerability.
-The search is based on a set of regular expressions against the commit messages.
+The search is based on a set of regular expressions against the commit messages only.

 # Requirements